haiiliin/abqpy/_sources/user/output/python/examples.rst.txt

     abaqus job=singleTriangularElementModel

-The results from running the script twice using the single triangular-element model, changing the radius of the sphere, and writing the data back to the original output database are shown in Figure 1.
+The results from running the script twice using the single triangular-element model, changing the radius of the sphere, and writing the data back to the original output database are shown in :numref:`cmd-odb-api-acousticviz`

+.. _cmd-odb-api-acousticviz:
 .. figure:: /images/cmd-odb-api-acousticviz.png
     :width: 50%
     :align: center

-    Figure 1.
     Displaying the acoustic pressure on several spheres.

 This model simulates the response of a sphere in "breathing" mode (a uniform radial expansion/compression mode).
 The model consists of one triangular ACIN3D3 element.
 Each node of the element is placed on a coordinate axis at a distance of :math:`1.0` from the origin that serves as the reference point for the infinite element.
 The acoustic material properties do not have physical significance; the values used are for convenience only.
 The loading consists of applying an in-phase pressure boundary condition to all the nodes.
 Under this loading and geometry, the model behaves as a spherical source (an acoustic monopole) radiating in the radial direction only.
 The acoustic pressure, :math:`p`, and the acoustic far-field pressure, :math:`p_{F A R}`, at a distance :math:`r` from the center of the sphere are